Drug Enforcement Administration: Project Cassandra

 In 2008 the Special Operations part of the agency launched a multi-agency effort named Project Cassandra to investigate Hezbollah for allegations of illicit drug trafficking and terrorist financing.
 The investigation identified an Iranian cell in the U.S. which worked in concert with a Lebanese bank called the Lebanese Canadian Bank to launder money using the purchase of used automobiles exported to Africa.
 Project Cassandra also identified hemispheric drug syndicates involved in cocaine trafficking in order to finance Hezbollah activities.
 The Department of Justice issued several sealed indictments but declined to seize, prosecute, extradite, or further investigate likely targets of these alleged foreign criminal activities operating in the United States due to White House diplomatic objectives involving the international nuclear agreement with Iran.
 On December 22, 2017, Attorney General Jeff Sessions ordered a review of prior cases in the project.

 DEA Museum

 In 1999, the DEA opened the Drug Enforcement Administration Museum in Arlington County, Virginia.
 The original permanent exhibit – Illegal Drugs in America: A Modern History – remains the museum's centerpiece.
 The exhibit features "the more than 150 year history of drugs and drug abuse and the DEA," including a considerable collection of drug paraphernalia and an image of a smiling drug vendor under the heading "Jimmy's Joint".

 In popular culture

-The DEA are commonly featured in crime drama films and TV, as both protagonists and antagonists.
+The DEA is commonly featured in crime drama films and television series, both as protagonist and antagonist.